ajwills72/critical-thinking/docs/data-games.md

 The class leader shows the [exam bingo board](data-games.odp).
 The class leader starts revealing exam scores, one at a time, for the Red group, and the Blue group, in turn.
-Sample from the [distribution spreadsheet](exam-score-sheet.ods) - which the student should not see - without replacement.
+Sample from the [distribution spreadsheet](exam-score-sheet.ods) - which the students should not see - without replacement.

 As soon as students are sure they know whether Reds or Blues are better on average, they vote.
 Keep going until everyone votes.
-TA views the mentimeter poll results - [example layout](bingo-poll.png) - **but does not share these results with students until the end of the game**.
-TA also keeps a record of how many people in total have voted at the end of each reveal of a score.
+TA views the mentimeter poll results - [example layout](bingo-poll.png) - **but does not share these results with students until the end of the game**. _TA also keeps a record of how many people in total have voted at the end of each reveal of a score._

 ### End-of-activity mini-lecture